It's Okay To be The Dumbest Person In The Room

 Nico Bolzico

-I learned about the impact of fake news, which greatly influenced the 2016 elections, to the drug war and beyond, presented by Maria Ressa.
+I learned about the impact of fake news, which greatly influenced the 2016 elections, the drug war, and beyond, presented by Maria Ressa.

 Maria Ressa